Guesthouses in Grindavik

 Is it easy to travel on your own from Grindavik to Blue Lagoon?

 The easiest way to get from your guesthouse in Grindavik to the Blue Lagoon spa is to rent a car.
-Access by suburban bus is not possible, so if you cannot drive your vehicle, you can use a taxi or go for a nearly 7-kilometre walk lasting about 1 h 30 minutes.
+Access by suburban bus is not possible, so if you cannot drive your vehicle, you can use a taxi or go for a nearly 4.3 mile walk (7 kilometers), lasting about 1 h 30 minutes one way.
+We recommend booking your ticket to the Blue Lagoon Spa a good time in advance as it is a very popular destination!

 How far is it from Grindavik to Reykjavik and Keflavik International Airport?

-Grindavik is located about 25 kilometres from the airport.
-Getting there should not take you more than 15-20 minutes.
-You will travel from Grindavik to Reykjavik in less than an hour.
-You can reach the capital in two ways: returning to the two-lane road number 41 or first going there on road number 427 and then turning on the road number 42.
-It is a bit longer, partly gravel, but a more beautiful route running past lake Kleifarvatn.
+Grindavik is located about 15 miles (25 kilometers) from the airport.
+Getting there should take you around 15-20 minutes.
+The travel time from Grindavik to Reykjavik is less than an hour.
+You can reach the capital in two ways: taking the two-lane road number 41 or first going on road number 427 and then turning on road number 42.
+It is a bit longer, partly gravel, but a more beautiful route running along the coastline and past Lake Kleifarvatn.

-In the centre of Grindavik, you will find the ruins of the former Viking temple.
-Nearby there is also the Saltfish museum showing the old life of the inhabitants of the settlement.
+In the center of Grindavik, you will find the ruins of the former Viking temple.
+Nearby there is also the Saltfish Museum showing the old life of the inhabitants of the settlement.
 The history of cod fishing in Iceland is fascinating, and both exhibitions in Grindavik are extremely rich in materials and have a lot of exciting exhibits.
-It's worth visiting this museum, as well as the Old cars and farm tractor museum located in the open air near the port.

 Is there a restaurant in Grindavik where I can eat fresh fish?

-In Grindavik, although the village is small, there are eight restaurants or cafes.
-If you care about the atmosphere of the port town, we suggest you go near the harbour, where you will get fresh fish.
-However, you might as well eat in the centre of Grindavik, near the football stadium.
+In Grindavik, although the village is small, there are eight restaurants and cafes.
+If you care about the atmosphere of the port town, we suggest you go near the harbor, where you will get fresh fish.
+However, you might as well eat in the center of Grindavik, near the football stadium.

 What facilities do guesthouses in Grindavik offer?

-Many guesthouses have a well-equipped, shared kitchen where, apart from dishes and a set of cutlery, you'll find pots, an induction hob, a dishwasher, a fridge, and a coffee maker.
+Many guesthouses have a well-equipped, shared kitchen where, apart from dishes and a set of cutlery, you'll find pots, a stove, a dishwasher, a fridge, and a coffee maker.
 Besides, in several places, there is a washing machine and a clothes dryer, as well as a flat-screen TV.
 Also, in the rooms, you will receive a set of towels, free toiletries, and bed linen.

 Are WiFi and parking free at guesthouses in Grindavik?